thunderbird/webext-support/auxiliary-apis/NotifyTools/README.md

 The receiving Experiment script needs to include the [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script  and must setup a listener using the following methods:

-### registerListener(callback);
+### addListener(callback);

-Registers a callback function, which is called when a notification from the WebExtension's background page has been received.
-The `registerListener()` function returns an `id` which can be used to remove the listener again.
+Adds a callback function, which is called when a notification from the WebExtension's background page has been received.
+The `addListener()` function returns an `id` which can be used to remove the listener again.

 Example: